 Core Goal 1: Build Local Capacity

-ACCT OSM/VISTAs assist their hosts with long-term planning, fundraising, facilitating partnerships, recruiting volunteers and promoting the organization's mission and accomplishments
+ACCT OSMRE/VISTAs assist their hosts with long-term planning, fundraising, facilitating partnerships, recruiting volunteers and promoting the organization's mission and accomplishments

 Kim Steese Creates a Database to Aid Sustainability

-OSM/VISTA Kim Steese (OH), OSM/VISTA with Friends of the Lower Muskingum River (FLMR), has been working to develop FLMR's monitoring system.
+OSMRE/VISTA Kim Steese (OH), OSMRE/VISTA with Friends of the Lower Muskingum River (FLMR), has been working to develop FLMR's monitoring system.
 In the past, the data collected by FLMR was not recorded digitally and the hardcopies were sometimes misfiled.
 Steese's new monitoring plan allows volunteers to select their preferred sites, and once data is collected it is entered into a new database.